Common Dram Shop Liability Scenario: Drunk Driving Accidents

 What Types of Compensation Are Potentially Available For Dram Shop Injury Victims?

-The types of compensation available to a particular dram shop injury victim depends on if they’ve suffered personal injuries or they’re a wrongful death victim.
+The types of compensation available to a particular dram shop injury victim depends on if they've suffered personal injuries or died as a result of the crash.

 - Past paid, currently due, and future medical bills and expenses (including visits to the doctor and rehabilitative services)